isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-running-shoes-for-clydesdales.markdown

 ### [2.
 Brooks Men's Beast '18](https://www.amazon.com/dp/B077T654SS/?tag=p-policy-20)
 Brooks Beast '18 is a road running shoe that has excellent stability, a roomy toe box, and comfortable construction.
 Plus size runners will benefit from this heavy-duty stability running shoe.

-The upper features a lightweight and flexible engineered mesh that has pores, which allow air entry into the shoe for a fresh and dry in-shoe experience.
-The 3D Printed design provides extra support to the upper and ensures that the foot is secured properly.
+The upper features a lightweight and flexible engineered mesh that has pores, which allow air entry into the shoe for a fresh and dry in-shoe experience. Â The 3D Printed design provides extra support to the upper and ensures that the foot is secured properly.

 The midsole features Progressive Diagonal Rollbar (PDRB), which incorporates BioMoGo DNA to correct severe overpronation.
 It does this by enhancing the stability of the runner and their arch.
 Thus, more responsiveness during running.